AllStarLink/Allmon3/README.md

 This will install everything into `/etc`, `/usr/local/bin`, `/usr/local/etc`, and `/var/www/html/allmon3`.
-The `DESTDIR=` modifier is available if you want to install monolitically into a seaprate location.
+The `DESTDIR=` modifier is available if you want to install monolithically into a seaprate location.
 For example:

 ```
 make install DESTDIR=/path/to/temp/location